Economy of Iran: Effects

 According to U.S. Undersecretary of State William J. Burns, Iran may be losing as much as $60 billion annually in energy investment.
 Sanctions are making imports 24% more costly on average.
 In addition, the latest round of sanctions could cost Iran annually $50 billion in lost oil revenues.
 Iran is increasingly using barter trade because its access to the international dollar payment system has been denied.
 According to Iranian officials, large-scale withdrawal by international companies represents an "opportunity" for domestic companies to replace them.

 The IEA estimated that Iranian exports fell to a record of 860,000 bpd in September 2012 from 2.2 million bpd at the end of 2011.
 This fall led to a drop in revenues and clashes on the streets of Tehran when the local currency, the rial, collapsed.
 September 2012 output was Iran's lowest since 1988.

+The economic impacts of sanctions have been severe.
+Based on research, the sanctions resulted in welfare losses across all income groups in Iran, with wealthier groups suffering greater losses compared to poorer groups.
+Additionally, income concentration and share within top income groups declined post-sanctions.

 According to the U.S. Iran could reduce the world price of crude petroleum by 10%, saving the United States annually $76 billion (at the proximate 2008 world oil price of $100/bbl).

 According to NIAC, sanctions cost the United States over $175 billion in lost trade and 279,000 lost job opportunities.
 Between 2010 and 2012, sanctions cost the E.U. states more than twice as much as the United States in terms of lost trade revenue.
-Germany was hit the hardest, losing between $23.1 and $73.0 billion between 2010–2012, with Italy and France following at $13.6-$42.8 billion and $10.9-$34.2 billion respectively.
+Germany was hit the hardest, losing between $23.1 and $73.0 billion between 2010 and 2012, with Italy and France following at $13.6-$42.8 billion and $10.9-$34.2 billion respectively.